mhatzl/wiki-repo-template/5-Requirements/5-Requirements.md

 ## High-level requirements

-In addition to the general structure, high-level requirements should contain a section that links to all *active* sub-requirements.
+In addition to the general structure, high-level requirements should contain a section that links to all sub-requirements.
 This helps with navigation through the wiki.

+**Note:** This section should link to all sub-requirements, because adapting this section would otherwise be too cumbersome.

 **Note:** To keep pages short, sub-requirements should in general be placed in their own files.